etingof/talks/fosdem-async-snmp-agents/source/index.rst

 ..
 Things to talk about ^

-  The `SNMPv2-MIB`, I am going to use for the example purposes, captures some basic information on the system.
+  The `SNMPv2-MIB`, I am going to use for the example purposes, captures some basic information of the system.
 Let's pick the `sysName` object for the sake of simplicity.
 This object just reports system name, as assigned by the administrator.